Author: Ed Greenwood

 Many of the characters speak in a stilted sort of “ye olde Englishe” which, while it adds to the immersion in theory, feels somewhat jarring after the last three books of people speaking in perfectly normal modern English.
-You could see it coming from a character like Elminster, who’s five hundred years old and might reasonably be expected to have archaic speech patterns, but when it’s coming from the rest of the characters it feels a bit precious.
+You could see it coming from a character like Elminster, who’s a millennium old and might reasonably be expected to have archaic speech patterns, but when it’s coming from the rest of the characters it feels rather precious.
 The only way I can see that working is if it had been clearly introduced as some sort of regional accent (i.e., “people from the Dales talk all faux-Shakespearean”) and TSR had actually been able to get the rest of the authors on board to make it consistent.
 As it is, I’m not surprised that Greenwood was the only author who kept trying to make it work.

 Honestly, you can tell it’s a first novel.
 Some of the characterization is quite good, but the plot is rubbish; it’s got issues with pacing and just drags the helpless characters from drama to drama without a break.